Two states: Relationship of representation metric with Bures metric

-We get immediately that for any tuple $(\pi,K,x,y,U),$ Therefore Now for the reverse inclusion, choose $(\pi,K,x,y)$ is such that Bures distance is attained $\langle x, y\rangle \geq 0$.
-Choose unitary $U$ with $Ux=y$, recalling Lemma $\ref{Ad}$, we see that Hence the reverse inequality holds and this proves the theorem.
+We get immediately that for any tuple $(\pi,K,x,y,U)$ as above, Therefore Now for the reverse inequality, choose $(\pi,K,x,y)$ such that Bures distance is attained and $\langle x, y\rangle \geq 0$.
+Choose a unitary $U$ with $Ux=y$.
+Recalling Lemma $\ref{Ad}$, we see that Hence the reverse inequality holds and this proves the theorem.